Prepare to be ignited with diverse workshops from tame to edge-pushing.

 -

-Expect simple touch-based games and opportunities to practice receiving pleasure in a supportive container.
-You may participate fully clothed or wear only shorts or pants.
+Designed as a gentle entry into the weekend, you can participate as an observer or with a partner in each activity.
+Expect simple non-genital touch-based games and opportunities to practice receiving and giving in a supportive, consent-focused container.
+You may participate fully clothed or wear only shorts/pants.
 Bring a yoga mat (optional), along with your playful curiosity.

 All bodies are welcome.